angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 protect from opposing discard.
 It can be an effective way of powering out Doomsday, with a little extra card advantage on the side.
 Unlike discard, Veil is not as effective to deal with opposing interaction on any turns prior to the one where you intend to cast Doomsday.
-It also has some additonal considerations on any intended Doomsday combo turn as well.
+It also has some additional considerations on any intended Doomsday combo turn as well.

 Veil's cantrip ability can be both a boon and a detriment depending on the timing.
 If intending to _push_ Doomsday through with Veil you need to consider